rooklift/dubnium/README.md

 # Usage:

-Dubnium has its own half-baked mapgen, but you can also load the map from a replay, like so:
+Dubnium has its own half-baked mapgen, but you can also load the map from a (decompressed, plain-JSON) replay:

 `./dubnium.exe -f replay.json bot1.exe bot2.exe bot3.exe bot4.exe`